 Unlike Deliveroo, Just Eat doesn’t have a uniform, so you’ll just need to dress neatly and safely.
 You’ll also need a mobile phone that’s compatible with the company’s app, and a commercial-grade thermal bag.
 This can be bought from Just Eat.

-How to apply: You must be over 18 to apply for this side job.
+How to apply: You must be over 18 to apply for this side job, so you can apply for this job if you are an A Level Student.
 The process starts by signing up online and uploading documents such as your driving licence and your insurance certificates.
 You’ll then receive a quick screening call before downloading the courier app.

 Payment: Just Eat base your delivery fee based on distance and driving time and you’ll be paid weekly directly into your account.
 Although there’s no information about pay on the website, according to Glassdoor the average hourly rate is £9-£10